spri-kr/spri-naver-search/readme.md

 - `$item->originallink`: link to original news(or service) provider
 - `$item->description`: short description of result
 - `$item->pubDate`: published date of result

+### Hide crawled articles

+you can hide some articles from `SPRI Naver Search > Article Manage` menu.

 # 한국어